maciejjedrzejczyk/tldr/README.md

 ## Apple Shortcuts Integration

-Get the shortcut [here](https://www.icloud.com/shortcuts/bd8b25668f0a4caead0894505a374942).
-Open it on your Apple device and modify the backend URL for your local instance of _tldr_.
+Get the shortcut [here](https://www.icloud.com/shortcuts/08394cee00724922ad1719b2f643b4f6).
+Open it on your Apple device and modify the backend URL (<your_backend_url_here> field) for your local instance of _tldr_.
 Alternatively, you can create an Apple Shortcut from scratch.
 Here's how to set it up:

 1. Open the Shortcuts app on your Apple device.
-2. Create a new shortcut and name it ex: "ollama-summarize".
+2. Create a new shortcut and name it ex: "tldr-shortcut".
 3. Add the following actions:
    - "Receive" action: Set it to receive Safari web pages and URLs from Share Sheet and Quick Actions.
    - "Combine Text" action: